nana-4/materia-theme/README.md

 ## Customization

+Materia can be customized with GUI application, [**oomox theme designer**](https://github.com/themix-project/oomox).

-Materia allows you to change the color scheme relatively easily.
+Materia also allows you to change the color scheme relatively easily in other ways.
 See [`HACKING.md`](HACKING.md#how-to-change-the-color-scheme) for details.

 ## Contributing